BREED STANDARD

 Faults

 Cobby, small or delicate build.
 Break (stop) in profile.
 Round or square head.
 Short tail (not reaching to back of shoulder blades.)
 Short legs.
 Dry, knotted coat or too soft a coat.
 Small ears.
 Round eyes.
-Any defect as listed in the preface to the SOP booklet.
+Blue eyes in cats that do not have a white (w) or mainly white coat (01 & 02)

 Colour:- currently in GCCF all listed colours are allowed; except Chocolate, Lilac, Apricot, Caramel, Cinnamon, Fawn and Siamese pattern.
 Any amount of white is allowed, i.e. white on paws, chest, belly or blaze, locket etc.